adamaiken89/webp-to-epub/README.md

 ## Output

-- The generated EPUB file will be named `<selected_folder>.epub` and saved in the current directory.
+- The generated EPUB file will be named `<selected_folder>.epub` and saved in your Downloads folder.

 ---